 The struggle with mental health is real.
-If a person has been working hard to recover and doing it at an inpatient facility, there comes a time when they’re ready to step back into the world, but they still need more than a once-a-week session to maintain their mental stability and foster growth.
+If a person has been working hard at recovery and doing it at an inpatient facility, there comes a time when they’re ready to step back into the world, but they still need more than a once-a-week session to maintain their mental stability and foster growth.

 Fortunately, there is a level between in-patient care and weekly maintenance programs.
 An intensive outpatient program (IOP) in Orange County CA is the balance a person still in the recovery process can turn to and make the reentry into daily life run a little more smoothly.

 Outpatient therapy is exactly what it sounds like.
 A person struggling with a mental health issue works with a therapist to overcome or control their mental health issues while living at home and maintaining their typical schedule of work and social obligations.